First Steps for Pregnancy Management Planning

 Given that OB visits are every four weeks (until increased frequency later in pregnancy), the OB clinic visit can often be a good time to coordinate care to get ASM blood levels.
 Ensure patients know that level checks need to occur at the same time of day each time and that these four-week blood checks are critical to their seizure control.

 If a neurologist is involved in the patient’s care, the neurology practice is usually in charge of ordering and following ASM levels and increasing doses.
-However, all providers should be aware of the need for level monitoring.
+However, all providers should be aware of the need for ASM level monitoring.

 Establishing Seizure Control